cburgmer/build-facts/ARCHITECTURE.md

 3. Syncing is designed to be resumable, so will favour dropping off once an ongoing build is found, so it can be picked up in finalised state later.

-4. We rely on the ordering of builds as returned by the build server.
+4. We rely on the ordering of builds as returned by the build server (newest first).
 Builds are then processed in reverse order as reported.
 This allows us to stop at an ongoing build (see previous decision) but also makes us independent of any timestamps that may or may not be present for builds in different states.

 5. An implementation integrating a build server with build-facts has to fulfill a simple interface: